verissimohenry/Newsweek/README.md

-# Using Bootstrap - Milestone 1
+# Using Bootstrap

-> In the first milestone, we were asked to  prepare the tools to develop this website and will create 2 small sections(ie the Header and footer).
+> In this project, we were asked to prepare the tools to develop this website and will create 2 small sections(ie the Header and footer).
 > We were asked to  Create these sections of the website for the 3 screen sizes.

 ![screenshot](images/sce.png)